MatanNadav/four-in-a-row/README.md

 ### Run your tests
 ```
-Np available tests for this app
+No available tests for this app
 ```

 ### Lints and fixes files